Iddy-Chazua/MillsMap/README.md

  git clone https://github.com/Iddy-Chazua/MillsMap/tree/presentation
  ```
 - ```cd MillsMap```.
 - You'll need a file called ```secret_tokens.json``` that contains "username" and "password" for an ODK Central server containing your mill map data.
+For this testing, we have already created the secret token, with username, password and the odk central server to be used.
+SOONT WORRY ABOUT SECRET TOKEN

-- Run the installation script with
+- While your are in Millsmap folder; Run the installation script with
   ```
   script/setup_presentation.sh
   ```
+  -
-  - Follow instructions.
-It needs the domain name, and your email so that "Let's Encrypt" can inform you when your certificate is expiring.
+Follow instructions.
+For this installation, we will not use the domain name; the website will be accessed through the provided IP address.
+For the full installation, you will have to provide the domain name and your email so that "Let's Encrypt" can inform you when your certificate is expiring

 - Note:
   - To change an odk central server: /app/config.py